 Astrophysicist, The Ohio State University & The Flatiron INstitute

 For those who want to know how the universe works, Paul Sutter is a new, fresh voice in science communication.
 An astrophysicist, author, speaker, producer, and on-air host everywhere from podcasts to TV, Paul strives to bring science to new audiences.
 By breaking down formidable concepts, emphasizing the human and artistic aspects of the scientific process, and making science accessible with his characteristic conversational, humorous approach, Paul is the one and only Agent to the Stars!

 An established scientist, Paul has authored over 60 academic papers on topics ranging from the earliest moments of the Big Bang, to the emptiest places in the universe, to novel methods for detecting the first stars.
 He received his PhD in Physics in 2011 as a Department of Energy Computational Science Graduate Fellow, and prior to his current position he held research fellowships in Paris and Italy.
 He has given over 100 seminars, colloquia, and conference talks at institutions around the world.

 Paul's Ask a Spaceman! podcast invites listeners to send questions via social media to answer on the show, and is now one of the top podcasts across all subjects globally.
 As a contributing editor to Space.com, Universe Today, and Forbes, his articles are syndicated to CBS News, Scientific American, MSN, and more.
 A go-to expert for journalists and producers, Paul regularly appears on radio, TV, and in print, including on the Science Channel, History Channel, and Weather Channel.
 His first book, Your Place in the Universe, was published by Prometheus Books in November 2018.

-Paul’s company, Active Galaxy Productions, blends science with art in groundbreaking ways.
-The company’s first project, Song of the Stars, was a Kickstarter-funded dance performance themed from astronomy.
+To reach new audiences, Paul blends science with art in groundbreaking ways, including Song of the Stars, a Kickstarter-funded dance performance themed from astronomy.
 The film of the live performance aired nationwide on PBS member stations in June 2017.
 Paul also co-founded AstroTours, which connects science storytellers with their audiences to share travel experiences around the world.

 Paul is routinely sought to give presentations about physics, astronomy, space exploration, the intersection of science and art, and the relationship between science and society.